 THE STORY OF ENGLISH IN 10 PHRASES & EXPRESSIONS

 If Haggard Hawks & Paltry Poltroons started everything off, then Jedburgh Justice & Kentish Fire kept it going!
 Just like last time, Jedburgh Justice is comprised of 50 lists of ten, but in this case, it’s not the origins of words that are under the etymological microscope, but the origins of 500 familiar and unfamiliar proverbs, phrases, and expressions.

-So here you’ll find the related origins behind 10 Phrases Derived From Places in Britain, 10 Latin Phrases Used in English, 10 Phrases Derived From Comics and Cartoons, and many more—plus, along the way, a story about a cursing curate, a belligerent parrot, and the filthy joke behind the expression who’s robbing this coach, anyway?
+So here you’ll find the related origins behind 10 Phrases Derived From Places in Britain, 10 Latin Phrases Used in English, 10 Phrases Derived From Comics and Cartoons, and many more.
+And along the way, there’s a story about a cursing curate, a belligerent parrot, and a filthy joke that inspired the curious expression who’s robbing this coach, anyway?
+Here’s a taster...

 10 PHRASES FROM COMICS AND CARTOONS

 Comic books and cartoon strips might seem an unlikely source of English turns of phrase (and certainly some of those listed here will be far from familiar to modern speakers) but as expressions like curate’s egg and keeping up with the Joneses prove, cartoons can be a surprisingly inventive resource...